 Having a fundamental grasp of accounting management as an architect is vital.
-You should be well-versed about the profitability of your own architectural business, just like you would with the estimation of building projects.
+You should be well-versed in the profitability of your own architectural business, just like you would with the estimation of building projects.
 In this article, we will talk in more detail about accounting for architects and give some tips on how to advance it.

 What is architectural accounting?

-Project accounting is a management accounting frequently used in the construction, engineering, and architectural industries.
+Project accounting is a type of management accounting frequently used in the construction, engineering, and architectural industries.
 Project management, estimation and bidding, time and materials billing, and task cost monitoring are all included in this type of accounting, which provides a complete picture of the status of a specific project at any moment.

 Subtleties of accounting in architectural firms